QUICK ANSWER

 What to Do Right Now Based on Your Score

 If you scored 73 or 74: You are close, but "close" in points does not mean close in preparation.
 You likely have one or two blind spots and a handful of EXCEPT/NOT questions that caught you.
 The 3-week plan above is built for you.
-Focus on the blind spots your score report reveals and drill the negative-stem format.
+Focus on the blind spots your result report, exam review, or practice data reveals and drill the negative-stem format.

 If you scored 65 to 72: You have broader gaps across multiple content areas.
-Start with the five heaviest topics (Contracts, Brokerage, Mortgages, Property Rights, Appraisal) and work through them at the application level.
+Start with the highest-weighted topics: Brokerage Activities, Property Rights, Contracts, Appraisal, and Authorized Relationships.
+Work through them at the application level.
 Give yourself 3 to 4 weeks, not 2.

 Regardless of your score: the exam is not a measure of intelligence.
 It is a measure of whether your preparation matched what the exam actually tests.
 Now you know what it tests.
 Go study at that level.